turnbullpress/logstashbook-code/README.md

-# The LogStash Book Code Repository
+# The Logstash Book Code Repository

-Contains the code and configuration examples from [The LogStash Book](http://www.logstashbook.com).
+Contains the code and configuration examples from [The Logstash Book](http://www.logstashbook.com).

-*Now updated for LogStash v1.2.0.*
+*Now updated for Logstash v1.3.2.*

 ## Errata